-The AFM included only transactions in Dutch shares in its analyses.
+The AFM only includes transactions in Dutch shares in its analyses.
 The reason being that the AFM - in principle - receives all transactions in all Dutch shares within the EEA - irrespective of the trading venue being traded on.
-Hence, we can be sure that for any Dutch share we do have plenty of transactions on reference trading venues to compare our transactions with.
-For this reason, we recommend any other NCA to apply the method on local shares or on order flow with sufficient data points to compare.
+Hence, we can be sure that for any Dutch share we have plenty of transactions on reference trading venues to compare transactions with.
+For this reason, we recommend any other NCA to apply the method on local shares, or at least on order flow which provides sufficient data points for a fair comparison.

-Besides labeling a transaction as being "Worse", "Better" or "Similar" in execution, one can quantify how much worse or better a particular execution is when solely looked at the price component.
+Besides labeling a transaction as being "Worse", "Better" or "Similar" in execution, one can quantify how much worse or better a particular execution is when looking (solely) at the price component.
 For this - and our complete methodology - we refer the reader to Annex I.